 Figure 3 shows the time resolved SEM counts of one representative spot measurement for each dataset.
 Side-by-side comparison of these two datasets reveals some interesting similarities and differences.
 All of the high intensity signals exhibit clear transient behaviour, which is caused by changes in oxygen availability that occur during primary ion bombardment (Magee et al., 2017).
 The transience of the individual SEM signals biases the isotopic ratios.
 For example, there are 109 seconds between the 204Pb and 208Pb measurements in each SHRIMP cycle.
-During these 109 seconds, the 208Pb signal drops on average by 2%, resulting in an equivalent bias of the 204Pb/208Pb ratio (Section 9).
-A similar drop per cycle is observed for the Cameca data.
+During these 109 seconds, the 208Pb signal drops on average by 2%, resulting in an equivalent bias of the 204Pb/208Pb ratio (Section 10).
+A nearly identical drop per cycle is observed for the Cameca data.

-However, there is a key difference between the Cameca and SHRIMP datasets.
-For the Cameca data, the U and Pb signals both drift in the same direction, resulting in positive slopes for the example of Figure 3.
-But for the SHRIMP data, the U- and Pb-drifts act in opposite directions: the U-signal exhibits an increase in sensitivity with time, whereas the Pb-signals decrease in intensity with time.
+300 However, there is a key difference between the Cameca and SHRIMP datasets.
+For the Cameca data, the within-spot signal drift of the U- and Pb-isotopes is the same, with both having a negative slope in the example of Figure 3.
+But for the SHRIMP data, the U- and Pb-drifts act in opposite directions: the 207U-signal exhibits an increase in sensitivity with time, whereas the Pb-signal decreases in intensity with time.
 This marked difference in behaviour between the two instruments reflects a difference in their design, causing a difference in the energy window of the secondary ions analysed (Ireland and Williams, 2003).